apache/skywalking-website/docs/events/README.md

 ## Transfer Docker Images to Apache Official Repository
 ###### Feb 17th, 2019
-According to Apache Software Foundation release policy all docker images of Apache Skywalking should be tranfered from [skywalking](https://hub.docker.com/u/skywalking) to [apache](https://hub.docker.com/u/apache) with a prefix *skywalking-*.
+According to Apache Software Foundation branding policy all docker images of Apache Skywalking should be tranfered from [skywalking](https://hub.docker.com/u/skywalking) to [apache](https://hub.docker.com/u/apache) with a prefix *skywalking-*.
 The trasfer details are as follows